Dear Friend (2022 film)

-Dear Friend is a 2022 Indian Malayalam-language drama thriller film directed by Vineeth Kumar.
+Dear Friend is a 2022 Indian Malayalam-language thriller film directed by Vineeth Kumar.
 The film stars Tovino Thomas, Darshana Rajendran, Basil Joseph, Arjun Radhakrishnan and Arjun Lal.
 The film was released on 10 June 2022, and was a box office failure.

 Plot

-Five friends (Vinod, Jannath, Arjun, Shyam, Sajith and Amutha) are celebrating Vinod's birthday.
+Six friends (Vinod, Jannath, Arjun, Shyam, Sajith and Amutha) are celebrating Vinod's birthday.
 Vinod is dared to wear a homemade superman costume while roaming the city.

 While celebrating in a club, the group get into a physical altercation with a passer-by who was livestreaming Vinod in the costume without his consent, leading to their arrests.
 The police officer mocks Vinod's tattoos, one of which reads '‘AMMA’' in Malayalam.
 Vinod is slapped by the interrogating officer for retaliating.
 Embarrassed by this, he tells Jannath that this was his most memorable birthday.

 Jannath struggles to be accepted by her conservative father, who disapproves of her relationship with Arjun; knowing that they won't get his blessing, the couple have a courthouse wedding.
 Arjun, Vinod, Shyam, and Sajith are aiming to earn financial backing for a health-based app that they are developing.
 While Shyam comes from a well-off family, he does not wish to join his family business of running a pub.
 Sajith comes from a financially struggling family; his minimal English and lack of social skills make it difficult for him to find job interviews.

 One night, while the group are partying at a club, Arjun spikes Vinod's drink, leading to Vinod, who was abstaining from alcohol that day due to his mother's death anniversary, shoving him.
-After leaving the club. he is followed by Amutha who confesses her love for him, however he does not reciprocate.
+After leaving the club, he is followed by Amutha who confesses her love for him, however he does not reciprocate.

 Later on, Vinod visits Jannath at the medical practice she works in, and confesses to having many unresolved feelings about his mother's death.
 The pair have a heartfelt conversation.
 One morning, the group are unable to find Vinod who has left behind a letter revealing that he doesn't want to be searched and thanks them for the memories they created.
 Jannath initially believes that Vinod is playing a joke and is simply getting revenge on them for humiliating him on his birthday.
 However, the group are visited by police officers who take them in for questioning, and it becomes clear to the group that the situation is serious.